-Public Law 109-442, the Lifespan Respite Care Act, was enacted in 2006 and Congress has appropriated about \$2.5 million per year to provide to provide grants to individual states to help family caregivers access and coordinate respite care for loved ones with special needs.
-No other federal program solely focuses upon respite, helping to ensure quality, accessibility, affordability and choice of respite care, or providing startup funds for respite, training and coordination to address basic issues for family caregivers regardless of age or disability.
+Public Law 109-442, the Lifespan Respite Care Act, was enacted in 2006 and authorized approximately \$288 million over five years to provide grants to individual states to help family caregivers access and coordinate respite care.
+No other federal program mandates respite as its sole focus, helps ensure quality, accessibility, affordability and choice of respite care, or provides startup funds for respite, training and coordination to address basic issues for family caregivers regardless of age or disability.